wordswords/dotfiles/README.md

 ## Install Steps

+I am still in the process of seperating my personal configuration from a generic configuration which will be useful to everyone.

+However, if you are keen to try this out as it is:

 1. `git clone git@github.com:/wordswords/dotfiles ~/.dotfiles`
 2. `cd ~/.dotfiles/`
-3. `./deploy-part-0.sh` to attempt to install preqs
-4. `./deploy-part-1.sh` to install and setup oh-my-zsh
-5. Press `control-D` to drop out of oh-my-zsh
-6. `./deploy-part-2.sh` to install almost all customisations
-7. By default it sets your git email address to be my address.
-You probably want to change this if you're not me!
+3. Prepare all config you need to prepare in ~/.dotfiles/SECRETS.
+There are templates of what is required in ~/.dotfiles/SECRETS_TEMPLATES
+4. `./deploy.sh`
-8. It will also attempt by default to log in to my Joplin account, which will not succeed without my credentials.
+5. It will also attempt by default to log in to my Joplin account, which will not succeed without my credentials.
 You probably want to change that.

 # Using the Dotfiles Environment